 Living humans can give or take prana from each other without being vampires, just as they can take an occasional drink of wine without being alcoholics.
 Living vampires may be defined as prana addicts, who need to take prana from others to feel healthy and normal.
 The normal human prana generation is not enough for them, and, for whatever reason, occult means of prana generation are not to their taste or not among their skills.

 Like undead vampires, they are rare, and they are even more dependably nasty: a reasonably decent person would learn to make do with their natural prana level, or learn to generate more in honest ways, not take it from others by force or guile.
 They often develop eating and sleeping disorders, using prana instead; they become insomniac (and indifferent to or proud of the fact) and find mundane nourishment uninteresting or repellent.
 They overlap a lot with ghost-drinkers.

-Most are singular cases of "skilled" vampires, prana robbers who have developed their need and their style individually, but there are a few groups or types, usually organized into clans or gangs.
+Most are singular cases of "skilled" vampires, self-taught prana robbers who have developed their need and their style individually, but there are a few groups or types, usually organized into clans or gangs.